-Cisco Wi-Fi controllers streamline the administration of Wi-Fi networks by unifying the configuration and management of wireless APs, maximizing wireless performance by minimizing the effects of radio interference, improving Wi-Fi availability with rapid auto-failover, and tightening protection by uncovering threats and filtering content based on client type and location.
+Cisco Wi-Fi controllers streamline the management of Wi-Fi environments by centralizing the configuration and administration of wireless access points, maximizing Wi-Fi throughput by reducing the impact of RF interference, enhancing Wi-Fi availability with rapid and automatic failover, and tightening security by uncovering threats and filtering traffic content based on user ID and location.

-Cisco wireless controllers work with Cisco's Prime Infrastructure platform, an architecture that can accommodate up to 6,000 Wi-Fi APs and 64,000 clients.
-Cisco's line of wireless controllers are available at prices and with feature sets appropriate for networks ranging from small or home offices to service provider networks, enterprises, and dense campus environments.
-Cisco's 802.11ac Wave 2 controllers and wireless access points are designed to provide the same standard of security, speed and robustness that companies expect in their wired network.
-Cisco's technology includes integrated mobility support like IP voice, HD video, and safe guest access.
-Cisco's Prime Infrastructure architecture allows organizations to build environments that integrate wired and Wi-Fi networks into a centrally managed solution that delivers a consistent and productive user experience.
+Cisco's wireless controllers work with Cisco's Prime Infrastructure platform, which can support as many as 6,000 wireless access points and 64,000 clients.
+Cisco's family of Wi-Fi controllers are available at price points and with capabilities suitable for venues ranging from small or home offices to service provider networks, multi-site enterprises, and large campus environments.
+Cisco's 802.11ax controllers and access points are engineered to deliver the same level of protection, performance and reliability that users are accustomed to in their wired environments.
+Cisco's technology includes integrated mobility support such as Voice over IP, HD video, and safe guest access.
+Cisco's Prime Infrastructure architecture allows businesses to implement environments that combine wired and Wi-Fi networks into a unified ecosystem that delivers a consistent and productive user experience.

-Progent's seasoned wireless consultants can help you to assess the business value of deploying Cisco wireless controllers to manage wireless environments of any size.
-Progent can help you to support and debug your current Cisco Wi-Fi solution or help you to plan and implement a smooth migration from older Wi-Fi controllers to modern models to get enhanced performance and protection and to streamline administration.
+Progent's certified Wi-Fi experts can assist your organization to assess the business value of deploying Cisco wireless controllers to administer WiFi networks of any size.
+Progent can assist your business to maintain and debug your existing Cisco-based wireless ecosystem or assist you to plan and implement a smooth transition from earlier generation Wi-Fi controllers to modern models to get enhanced performance and protection and to streamline administration.

-Cisco's latest generation wireless controllers have the speed to support 802.11ac Wave 2 Wi-Fi
+Cisco's latest model wireless controllers have the speed to handle 802.11ac Wave 2 Wi-Fi

-Progent's Cisco-certified network infrastructure consultants offer low-cost remote consulting services across the U.S. and Canada to help you to create and enhance Wi-Fi solutions.
-Progent can also provide onsite consulting in major metropolitan areas throughout the United States and in Toronto, Canada.
-In addition, Progent offers affordable remote and on-premises Wi-Fi Site surveys to help you to plan a Wi-Fi network with access points located and configured optimally for your particular site environment, traffic volume, and user density.
+Progent's Cisco-certified network consultants offer low-cost online consulting expertise across the U.S. to assist organizations to create and refine Wi-Fi networks.
+Progent can also provide on-premises consulting and troubleshooting in larger metropolitan areas across the U.S. and in Toronto, Canada.
+In addition, Progent can provide affordable online and on-premises Wi-Fi Site surveys to help you to design a Wi-Fi network with wireless access points placed and set up efficiently for your particular site environment, application workloads, and user density.

-Cisco Wave 2 Wi-Fi controllers allow fast communication, configuration, administration, analysis and debugging for Cisco Wi-Fi devices and software services.
-Cisco offers both physical and virtual wireless controllers for centralized administration of WiFi networks, but systems with many Wi-Fi APs typically require hardware-based Wi-Fi controllers.
-New Wi-Fi controller devices from Cisco deliver significant benefits over Wave 1 and older models including higher performance, concurrent support for both 1G and 10G Ethernet, improved application visibility and control (AVC), and advanced, built-in protection.
+Cisco Wave 2 wireless controllers enable fast communication, configuration, control, analysis and debugging for Cisco Wi-Fi devices and software services.
+Cisco offers both hardware and software-based Wi-Fi controllers for unified administration of WiFi networks, but networks with a large number of Wi-Fi APs typically require hardware-based Wi-Fi controllers.
+Current generation Wi-Fi controller devices from Cisco deliver significant advantages in comparison to Wave 1 and older products including greater throughput, concurrent support for 1G and 10G interfaces, improved application visibility and control, and advanced, integrated security.

-The Cisco 3504 Wireless Controller is a value-priced appliance with a desktop form factor and intended for small and medium-sized businesses.
-You can use the 3504 model in a centralized WLAN architecture such as in small branch and home-based offices administered over the WAN via FlexConnect, or in bridge deployments where Ethernet cabling is sparse.
-The 3504 Wi-Fi controller supports up to 150 wireless APs and 3,000 client users, delivers 4 Gbps throughput, and supports 4,096 VLANs.
-Cisco's 3504 WiFi controller includes a multi-gigabit Ethernet interface and four 1-Gigabit Ethernet connections.
-APs can be attached directly to the WiFi controller through two PoE ports.
-The 3504 wireless controller features subsecond failover for access points and users, which allows nonstop availability for apps.
-As with other current Wave 2 wireless controllers available from Cisco, the 3504 model has the integrated ability to communicate with Cisco Prime Infrastructure, Cisco Mobility Services, and Cisco 5520 and 8540 WiFi controllers.
+The Cisco 3504 WiFi Controller is a value-priced device with a desktop body and intended for small and medium-sized organizations.
+You can install the 3504 in a centralized WLAN architecture such as in small branch and home-based offices administered across the wide-area network with Cisco FlexConnect, or in mesh deployments where wiring is limited.
+The 3504 Wi-Fi controller can handle as many as 150 wireless APs and 3,000 users, offers 4 Gbps performance, and supports up to 4,096 VLANs.
+The 3504 wireless controller features a multi-gigabit Ethernet interface and four 1-GB Ethernet connections.
+Access points can be attached directly to the WiFi controller via two Power over Ethernet (PoE) ports.
+The 3504 wireless controller features fast failover for APs and users, which provides nonstop availability for apps.
+As with other current Wave 2 wireless controllers from Cisco, the 3504 device has the integrated ability to communicate with Cisco Prime Infrastructure, Cisco Mobility Services Engine, and Cisco 5520 and 8540 WLAN controllers.

-Cisco wireless controllers reduce the time and expense required to deploy, monitor, and operate wireless networks by offering single-point control of critical tasks such as provisioning wireless access points, enforcing single-point policies across wired/wireless networks, supporting enterprise-wide QoS for IP voice and video, monitoring and troubleshooting system health, activating intrusion prevention capabilities to defend against cyber break-ins and Denial of Service threats, and managing IPv6 clients.
-Cisco has developed wireless LAN controllers for organizations of all sizes and can provide desktop or rackmount controllers, modular add-on wireless controllers for Cisco routers and Catalyst switches, and Catalyst switches with integrated wireless controllers.
+Cisco wireless LAN controllers reduce the effort and expense needed to deploy, manage, and troubleshoot Wi-Fi networks by offering single-point control of critical tasks like setting up access points, applying single-point policies across wired/wireless networks, supporting enterprise-wide QoS for voice and HD video, tracking and optimizing system health, implementing wireless intrusion prevention system (wIPS) capabilities to guard against cyber break-ins and Denial of Service threats, and managing IPv6 and dual-stack clients.
+Cisco has designed wireless LAN controllers for businesses of any size and can provide desktop or rackmount appliances, modular add-on controllers for Cisco ISR routers and switches, and switches with integrated wireless controllers.

-Cisco's Wave 1 WiFi LAN controllers include Cisco CleanAir technology to avoid RF interference and produce self-healing wireless LANs for maximum 802.11n and 802.11ac throughput and protection.
-Integrated Bonjour Gateways permit discovery throughout the enterprise for Apple applications.
-For fault tolerance, Cisco wireless controllers support access point and client stateful failover by enabling a standby HA controller to synch with a primary wireless controller for access point license tabulation, CAPWAP keys, and AP CAPWAP state.
-If the main wireless controller fails, thousands of access points and wireless clients can failover in less than a second to the secondary wireless LAN controller.
+Cisco's Wave 1 WiFi LAN controllers include Cisco CleanAir technology to avoid RF interference and produce self-optimizing wireless networks for maximum 802.11n and 802.11ac throughput and security.
+Integrated Apple Bonjour Gateways allow discovery across the enterprise for Apple applications.
+For fault tolerance, Cisco wireless network controllers support wireless access point and client stateful failover by enabling a standby high-availability controller to synchronize with a main wireless controller for access point license tabulation, CAPWAP state and roaming keys, and AP CAPWAP state.
+In case the primary controller goes down, thousands of access points and clients can switchover immediately to the backup wireless controller.

-Cisco's Wireless Module for ISR G2 Routers with UCS-E offers entry-level 802.11n and 802.11ac support for 2900 and 3900 routers used by smaller businesses and branch offices.
-This value-priced and expandable solution can handle up to 200 APs and up to 6000 wireless clients.
-(For information about Progent's online and on-premises consulting support services for Cisco routers, refer to Cisco router configuration and troubleshooting support.)
+Cisco's Wireless Module for ISR G2 Routers with UCS-E provides entry-level 802.11n and 802.11ac support for Cisco 2900 and 3900 routers used by small to medium-sized businesses and satellite offices.
+This affordable and expandable solution can support up to 200 wireless access points and up to 6000 wireless clients.
+(To find out about Progent's online and on-premises consulting and troubleshooting services for Cisco routers, see Cisco router configuration and troubleshooting services.)

-Cisco Catalyst 3650 Series are 1RU switches intended for small to mid-size businesses and satellite offices and features a built-in wireless controller with the capability to support up to 40 Gb of wireless capacity for each switch and up to 25 wireless access points and 1000 wireless clients on each switch or stack.
-Cisco Catalyst 3850 Series are 1RU switches designed for mid-size businesses and large enterprises and feature a built-in wireless controller supporting up to 40 Gb of wireless throughput on each switch and the ability to handle 50 wireless access points and 2000 clients.
-The Wireless Services Module2 (WiSM2) is a plug-in blade for Catalyst 6500 Series switches with an integrated wireless LAN controller designed for mid-to-large size enterprises and capable of 20 Gbps performance and with support for up to 1000 APs and 15,000 wireless clients.
-(For information about Progent's consulting services for Cisco Catalyst switches, see Cisco Catalyst switches configuration and troubleshooting consulting.)
+Catalyst 3650 Series are 1RU switches intended for small to mid-size businesses and branch offices and have a built-in wireless network controller with the ability to support up to 40 Gb of wireless capacity per switch and up to 25 APs and 1000 clients per switch or stack.
+Catalyst 3850 Series are 1RU switches intended for midsize businesses and large enterprises and feature a built-in wireless controller supporting 40 Gb of wireless throughput on each switch and support for up to 50 access points and up to 2000 wireless clients.
+The WiSM2 is an add-in blade for Catalyst 6500 Series switches that include an integrated wireless controller intended for mid-to-large size enterprises and capable of 20 Gbps throughput and with support for 1000 wireless access points and 15,000 wireless clients.
+(To find out concerning Progent's consulting services for Cisco switches, refer to Catalyst switches deployment and management consulting.)

-Cisco 2500 Series Wireless Controllers are entry-level desktop devices that simplify the provisioning and operation of Wi-Fi networks for SMBs and satellite offices.
-The Cisco 2500 wireless LAN controller supports 5 to 75 wireless access points and up to 1000 wireless clients and offers sustained performance of 1 Gbps.
+Cisco 2500 Series Wireless Controllers are value-priced desktop appliances that streamline the deployment and operation of wireless LANs for small to medium-sized enterprises and satellite offices.
+The Cisco 2500 Series wireless LAN controller can handle from five to 75 APs and up to 1000 wireless clients and can deliver throughput of up to 1 Gbps.

-The Cisco 5500 Wireless Controller is an expandable 1RU unit intended for mid-to-large sized businesses and campuses and can manage 500 APs and 7,000 clients while delivering 8 Gbps throughput.
-The Cisco 5760 Series Wireless Controller is a 1RU device intended for mid-to-large campuses with support for up to 1000 access points and 12,000 clients and offering performance of 60 Gbps to accommodate high wireless client densities and high usage of video-intensive applications.
+Cisco's 5500 Series Wireless Controller is an expandable 1RU appliance intended for mid-to-large sized businesses and campuses and can support 500 wireless access points and 7,000 wireless clients while delivering 8 Gbps performance.
+Cisco's 5760 Series Wireless Controller is a 1RU device designed for mid-to-large campuses with support for 1000 access points and 12,000 clients and offering throughput of 60 Gbps to accommodate high wireless client densities and high usage of video-intensive applications.

-The Cisco Flex 7500 Wireless Controller is intended to enable centralized management of massive collections of wireless branches from one location, eliminating the need for a wireless controller at every branch.
-The 1RU Flex 7500 appliance lets you establish a private cloud to deploy, monitor, maintain, and repair as many as 6000 access points and up to 64,000 clients while supporting 1 Gbps throughput.
-The Cisco 8500 Wireless Controller is a 1RU device designed to monitor and manage wireless networks for very large campuses or service providers and can be expanded to handle up to 6000 APs and 64,000 wireless clients while delivering 10 Gbps throughput.
+The Cisco Flex 7500 Series Wireless Controller is intended to manage thousands of wireless remote sites from one datacenter, avoiding the costs of a wireless controller at every branch.
+The 1RU rackmount Flex 7500 appliance allows you to establish a private cloud to deploy, track, maintain, and repair as many as 6000 APs and 64,000 clients while handling 1 Gbps performance.
+Cisco's 8500 Series Wireless Controller is a 1RU appliance designed to monitor and control wireless networks for very large campuses or service providers and can scale to support 6000 APs and 64,000 wireless clients while delivering 10 Gbps throughput.